dtmc227/MAP-671-Final-Project/README.md

 > ![Alt text](<images/Selecting input.png>)

-Then it looked like thsi.
+Then it looked like this.

 >![Alt text](<images/Arches in path .png>)